python/devguide/developers.rst

 Permissions History
 -------------------

+- Nathaniel J. Smith was given push privileges on January 25, 2018 by Yury Selivanov, on his own recommendation.

 - Julien Palard was given push privileges on December 8, 2017 by Victor Stinner, on his own recommendation.